What causes AMD?

 7 – Try supplements

 Meso-zexanthin is another nutrient that can be problematic.
-As I mentioned earlier, lutein and zeaxanthin are fantastic carotenoids for your eyes and they’re readily available in plenty of different foods sources.
+As I mentioned earlier, lutein and zeaxanthin are fantastic carotenoids for your eyes and they’re readily available in plenty of different food sources.
 Meso-zexanthin, however, isn’t, which is a shame as this nutrient is amazing when it comes to supporting your eye health.
 As I discuss in my blog, ‘Trust me, I’m Vision Complex,’ though, meso-zexanthin can be found in marigold extract, a key ingredient in our Vision Complex which also contains lutein, zeaxanthin and zinc!

 8 – Get regular eye examinations